Thommil/homepage/content/post/mygameengines.md

 The reason is simple, to have fun with the language which offers a real breath of fresh air and to improve my knowledge with it.
 In addition, the engines available at the time in Go all had a critical issue (lack of portability, missing functionalities, overall quality...).

-So I decided to do a real painstaking job, start from an existing base with a good potential [G3N](https://github.com/g3n/engine), improve portability (Mobile and Web) and add features, try it below:
+So I decided to do a real painstaking job, start from an existing base with a good potential [G3N](https://github.com/g3n/engine), improve portability (Mobile and Web) and add features, try it below (Chrome & Firefox only):

 {{< iframe "https://tge-demo.thommil.com" >}}